-5.4.10 There is a potential indirect impact on birds inhabiting adjacent habitats from light flare emitted by the buildings.
+5.4.10 There is a potential indirect impact on birds inhabiting adjacent habitats and the breeding ardeid of Mai Po Village Egretry from light flare emitted by the buildings.
 The reflection of bright light in certain situations could deter birds from the area, creating a barrier effect.
 The corresponding minimization approaches are outlined in Section 6.
 It is worth noting that existing lighting sources from Castle Peak Road (San Tin), Tam Kon Chau Road, the developed area, and the open storage within the Application Site already expose fauna in the vicinity to lighting.
-As a result, the potential influence of new lighting on the fauna is considered Minor.
-Additionally, the landscape buffer along the boundary of the Application Site will help screen out some of the lower-level streetlights.
+As a result, the potential influence of new lighting on the fauna is considered Minor if left untreated.
+Additionally, the landscape buffer along the boundary of the Application Site will help screen out some of the lower-level artificial lights, including the direction to the ponds and the egretry, to further minimize the potential ecological impacts of light flare and artificial lighting to Insignificant level.